harshana-uda/TodoApp/README.md

 ---

-Enjoy using the ToDo List App, and feel free to reach out if you have any questions or suggestions.
+Enjoy using the TodoApp, and feel free to reach out if you have any questions or suggestions.